Two police officers assaulted after detaining car crash suspects

-Two people have been arrested after a crashing into parked cars late at night in Moldgreen.
+Two people have been arrested after crashing into parked cars late at night in Moldgreen.

 Police were called at 11.36pm last night (Monday February 12) to the smash on Ravensknowle Road.